vanjohnson879/frontline-cloud-doc/content/reference/admin/private_locations/introduction/index.md

 ### Installation

 The control plane agent is distributed as a docker image: [`gatlingcorp/control-plane`](https://hub.docker.com/r/gatlingcorp/control-plane).
+It is available for the `linux/amd64` and `linux/arm64` platforms (Docker will automatically select the correct image variant).

 {{< alert info >}}
 Configuration file is mounted at `/app/conf/control-plane.conf`.